“How many fear the dark only

 “What was in that vial you poured on my legs?”
 Ayana asked.

 “It is the water from The Lake of Crystal Tears,” Tarnink replied.

 “Kristal Aansoo, the lake in front of Sorg’s Mount, what is so special about that water?”
 She asked.

-He paused for a moment to let her absorb it all.
-Ayana’s eyes widen and she gasped.
+Tarnink paused for a moment to let her absorb it all.
+Ayana’s eyes widened, and she gasped.
 Arajuan once had his own life, one he controlled.
-This made him less a monster and more like her then she wanted.
-She was so focused on his story that the pain she felt was forgotten.
+This made him less a monster and more like her than she wanted.
+As she focused on his story the pain she felt was forgotten.

 “After making sure Arajuan could not break out and stop him, Gori took Arajuan’s bronze sword from him.
-He used the sword to stab Lady Elewyn straight in the heart casting death down the sword.
-She died right before his eyes.
+He used the sword to stab Lady Elewyn straight in the heart.
+He casted a death spell down it.
+She passed right before Arajuan’s eyes.
 Tydeus vanished and no one ever could find the child, not even his own father.
 Gori made Arajuan swear his loyalty and then threw him in prison.
 No one knows why Arajuan was let out of prison.
 Some say our half-sister traded places, turning herself in, taking Arajuan’s place along with his suffering.”
 Tarnink continued.

 “I still don’t understand.
 It makes sense not to kill you, but what about me?
 Why should I get to live?
 I am a dragon.”
 Ayana asked.

 “The only reason I can see is that maybe he hopes you will lead him to Mika Tsuki.”
 Tarnink lied, “Now get rest.
 Tomorrow we continue forward toward Stockholm.”